 was written by English author Charles Lutwidge Dodgson in 1865.
 I truly don’t know in how many languages this story has been translated.
 Being born in the former USSR, I remember the story in Russian.
 I’ve seen the movies in English, and my friends of Hispanic, Asian, and Middle East backgrounds heard the stories in their native languages… The story and variations of it have been told for over 100 years.

-As professional photographers, we often capture events and portrait sessions with variety of themes.
+As professional photographers, we often capture events and portrait sessions with a variety of themes.
 Parents contact us and discuss these options.
 I’m glad we were able to put this classic story into reality right in front of our cameras.

 About a year ago, we photographed Charlotte at her newborn session.
 Together, with her parents, we were able to put together a wonderful gallery of images.
 Fast forward a year later, we were contacted by mommy and requested “Alice’s Adventures in Wonderland” theme for her daughter’s First Birthday Cake Smash Session.
-After confirming appointment date/time, we started planning.
+After confirming the appointment date/time, we started planning.

 After many smiles without the cake, we got the cake in.

 Charlotte wasn’t to keen on the cake and we got the parents involved.

 We finished the session with bathtime.
 Overall, it was a very successful session, where we were able to concentrate on various aspects of the session and got a wonderful gallery of images that parents can treasure for years and years to come.